Consultation with Officers of the Commission

 Prospective applicants are encouraged to contact officers of the Commission at an early stage to discuss their proposals for establishing and operating a licensable business in the Isle of Man.
 These discussions enable the Commission’s officers to give applicants any appropriate guidance where it is sought and to identify any foreseeable difficulties connected with the proposed operation.
 It also enables the Commission to provide guidance on which classes of regulated activity the licence is required to cover and on any other matters which may be relevant.

-On receipt of the application the Chief Executive of the Commission and his staff will process the application.
+On receipt of the application the Executive of the Commission will process the application.
 This will include a review of the application form and supporting documents, and, if appropriate, discussion with other regulatory bodies.
 In addition, for controllers, officers and key persons, the Commission will have to ensure each individual meets the “fit and proper” criteria.
 This will involve seeking references from previous employers and relevant professional bodies, a police check and a credit check.
 For further information on the vetting process please see the “Vetting Forms” and “Vetting Guidance” pages of the website.

 The Hearing by the Board of Commissioners